media-kit/media-kit/README.md

 final Player player = Player();
 ```

-Additional options may be provided using the `configuration` argument supplied in the constructor.
+Additional options may be provided using the `configuration` argument in the constructor.
 In general situations, you will never require this.

 ```dart
 final Player player = Player(